danielbeutner/beutner.dev/src/snippets/2022-08-25-convert-enum-or-object-to-union-type.md

 }
 ```

-to an Union type you can use [Template Literal Types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html) to do that.
+to an union of string literal types you can use [Template Literal Types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html) to do that.

 ```typescript
 // Result: type Status = 'success' | 'error' | 'pending';